-Management performed a review every quarter in which they assessed the performance of the group's portfolios, with particular focus directed towards whether portfolios met certain performance criteria.
-The procedure was We sampled all portfolios not meeting management's defined performance criteria at year end.
-Based on obtained documentation for these portfolios, including inspection of the underlying figures in the database, we challenged management's assumptions and conclusions noted in their review.
-We discussed with them their assessments and tested assumptions, and where deemed necessary, obtained and evaluated additional documentation that substantiated management's
+In order to achieve desired level of evidence in regard to valuation, we sampled all portfolios not meeting Management's defined performance criteria.
+Based on obtained documentation for these portfolios, including inspection of the underlying figures in the database, we challenged Management's assumptions and conclusions noted in their QPRs.
+We discussed with them their assessments and tested assumptions, and where deemed necessary obtained and evaluated additional documentation that substantiated Management's conclusions.
+We performed recalculation based on our own models to test the completeness and accuracy of the company's, portfolio database.
+The result of our interviews and testing showed that management had used appropriate assumptions, reasonable input data and calculations.